 I love the paintings of Emily Carr, one of Canada’s most renowned painters who lived among First Nations and painted their villages, totem poles and way of life in the early 1900s.

-My eco travels have led me to explore the islands and touring a site Carr knew, called Skedans, with Moresby Explorers.
+My Canadian ecotourism travels have led me to explore the islands and touring a site Carr knew, called Skedans, with Moresby Explorers.

 As you approach, Pacific Ocean mists may swirl about Haida Gwaii or you may be dazzled by a blue-sky ocean day’s sheer glory.

 What’s cool?
 Camp or stay in cabins to explore marine life in ocean pools, go beachcombing, and more.

 Northern British Columbia

 Eco travels on horseback in Northern British Columbia Photo: Wayne SawchukAuthentic wilderness backcountry that’s accessible (albeit challenging to get to) is hard to come by, even in Canada.